filakhtov/gentoo-use-docs/dev-libs/libxml2.md

 This flag can be safely disabled unless there is a need for a compressed input or output.

 ### python
 Builds Python bindings for `libxml2`.
-It is done by separately invoking the configure script and passing in the `--with-python` flag for every enabled Python target.
+It is done by separately invoking the `configure` script with the `--with-python` flag and the `make` command for every enabled Python target.

 The flag can be safely disabled unless there is a need to run Python scripts that are dependent on the `libxml2` Python module.